dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered_responsability.md

 - permission

 ### <span style="color:#0080ff">Analysis and Decision Making</span>
-This layer's responsability is in part associated with the collection of audit data for analysis and possible decision making.
+This layer's responsability is in part associated with the collection of data for individual end-user analysis and possible decision making.

 This layer has the following modules:
 - statistics

 ### <span style="color:#0080ff">Operation</span>
 This layer's responsability is associated with the operations allowed on the resources of quizzes-tutor.
 In short, what kinds of "activities" quizzes-tutor offers.
+In particular, questions can be submitted, grouped into quizzes, answered and discussed by users.
+Tournaments may be organized by users.

 This layer has the following modules:
 - answer